 Parsley Potato Chips

 Though the assembly process takes a bit of time, the result is astonishing: Each chip resembles a stained-glass window.
-Use two perfectly level baking pans, so the potatoes cook evenly.

 - Servings: 10